gitbls/RPiVNCHowTo/README.md

 But, Linux is all about choice, and there are at least 2 other VNC servers available on Linux.
 The rest of this document is about how to most effectively configure these other VNC servers.

 This method only supports VNC *virtual desktops*.
 If you want to connect to the system console, you probably want to do it for the best performance.
 In that case, you should probably use RealVNC, which is much more optimized for that use case.
+And note that you can use this technique alongside RealVNC Server, and have the best of both worlds.

 **TightVNC** is a very nice VNC server, as well, but I found that at least one font was not always displayed correctly (9x15bold, specifically, which I have used for far too long in my xterm windows).